-For one day out of the year, Bali’s rambunctious nightlife and thumping music stop.
-The constant roar of motorbikes stops for a day and a pleasant, mandatory silence creeps over the island.
-Even the perpetually busy airport shuts down for 24 hours!
+For one day out of the year, the rambunctious nightlife and thumping music in Bali stop.
+The constant drone of motorbikes ceases for a day as a pleasant, mandatory silence creeps over the entire island.
+Even the perpetually busy airport in Denpasar (DPS) shuts down for 24 hours!

 What to Expect on the Balinese Day of Silence